ErasmusEgalitarian/DMS-Management-application/README.md

-# DMS Dashboard - First deploy with python and HTML, new version mad with JS available in:
+# DMS Dashboard - First deploy with python and HTML, new version mad with JS available at: https://github.com/ErasmusEgalitarian/DMS-MGM-JS_APP

 A web application to display and manage data from the MongoDB database for waste collection cooperatives.